-Our program provides direct help for youth in 4th through 12th grade who are referred for consultation and evaluation.
-The aim of the CATR program is to offer direct access to mental health care throughout the West Texas region through assessing youth who may be experiencing increased stress, anxiety, depression, or other concerns.
+Our program provides direct help for children and adolescents who are referred for consultation and evaluation.
+The aim of the CATR: Supported by TCHATT program is to offer direct access to mental health care throughout our region in Texas through assessing children and adolescents who may be experiencing increased stress, anxiety, depression, or other concerns.

 Caring for Students

-The CATR program provides mental health assessment, referral, and treatment for students in need of mental health services.
-Assessments are completed by licensed professional counselors (LPCs) who provide care for students through an extensive interview evaluation at the school where the student is enrolled.
+The CATR: Supported by TCHATT program provides mental health assessment, referral, and treatment for students in need of mental health services.
+Assessments are completed by mental health clinicians who provide care for students through an extensive interview evaluation at the school where the students are enrolled.

-- Follow-up care available if need is determined
+- Follow-up care available when there is a need.

 Telemedicine is an excellent way for youth to receive personalized, expert care for their mental health needs.
-This method provides convenient access to expert mental health services along with time and cost savings.
+This method provides convenient access to professional mental health services along with time and cost savings.

 About the Visit

 Tele-psychiatry creates a setting similar to a regular doctor visit with the exception of location.
 The doctor and patient are in separate locations utilizing technology for the appointment.
 Parents can make appointments at school, reducing the amount of time students are out of class.
-This type of appointment is especially helpful for students who may require ongoing visits, either with telemedicine or in-person office visits.
-Read the information listed below for details on how our tele-psychiatry appointments take place.
+T

 Prior to telemedicine appointment, the following is given to the patient’s parent/guardian and the school: